- New York

 The frigid waters surrounding Isle Royale National Park help preserve 10 major shipwrecks that represent some of the earliest steam navigation dating back to the late 1800s through the 1940s.
-Located in Lake Superior, Isle Royale is a wilderness area 45 miles (72.4 km) long and two to six miles (9.6 km) wide.
-The water around the island is clear and the below-50-feet (15.2 m) water temperature is the same year-round, two degrees above freezing.
+Located in Lake Superior, Isle Royale is a wilderness area 72.4 kilometers long and 9.6 kilometers wide.
+The water around the island is clear and the below-15.2-meter water temperature is the same year-round, two degrees above freezing.

 Thunder Bay National Marine Sanctuary

 On November 23, 1907, after hours of fighting a gale in northwestern Lake Huron, the crew of the wooden steamer Monohansett took a chance to regroup, only to be faced with a fire that quickly sank the ship.
 All 12 crew members made it to safety.
-Today, the Monohansett's steel propeller and lower hull are visible in 18 feet (5.4 m) of crystal-clear water.
+Today, the Monohansett's steel propeller and lower hull are visible in 5.4 meters of crystal-clear water.
 With more than 50 identified shipwrecks ranging from schooners to steamers and from depths shallow to deep, Thunder Bay National Marine Sanctuary is a recreational wreck diver's dream.